top of page

 If you need to speak to someone urgently

-right now you can access NHS services, please call 111 or in an emergency, 999.
+If you need help right now you can access NHS services, please call 111 or in an emergency, 999.
 There are other online and telephone services who can help, including the Samaritans (call on 116 123).
 You can text "SHOUT" to 85258 for free from all major UK mobile networks.
 You'll then be connected to a volunteer for an anonymous conversation by text message.

 Barkingside, Ilford, Chigwell, Hainault, Fairlop, Newbury Park, Redbridge, Gants Hill, Snaresbrook, Woodford, Loughton, Epping, Buckhurst Hill, Ongar, Wanstead, Leyton, Leytonstone, Stratford and more.